-- Unanimous: If all voters choose $-1, -1, \dots, -1$ or $1, 1, \dots, 1$, then -1 or 1 is the answer respectively. - Monotone: If more voters choose a particular candidate (say -1) than the outcome should not switch from -1 to 1.
+- Unanimous: If all voters choose -1 or if all of them choose 1, then the answer is -1 or 1 respectively. - Monotone: If more voters choose a particular candidate (say -1) than the outcome should not switch from -1 to 1.

-Exercise 13.
+Exercise 14.
 Convince yourself that this corresponds to the function being monotone.